Tekdirfan/Matching-Algorithms/README.md

 The algorithm is implemented in Python using the PuLP library for linear programming.
 It sets up the linear program based on the preference lists of men and women, solves it, and extracts the stable matching from the solution.

+## Parameters

+- `men_prefs` (dict): A dictionary where keys are men and values are lists of women in order of preference.
+- `women_prefs` (dict): A dictionary where keys are women and values are lists of men in order of preference.

+## Returns

+- `dict`: A dictionary representing the stable matching, where keys are men and values are their matched women.

 ## Usage

 ```python